yliu-fe/cs188_proj_2018Fall/proj3-RL-python3/Reinforcement.md

 > However, asynchronous iteration offers significant advantages in terms of computational costs and provides great flexibility in selecting the set of states to update in each round.
 As Sutton & Barto pointed out, some states have little relevance to optimal decision-making, allowing for a slower update frequency or even skipping those states altogether.
 On the other hand, some states have a significant impact on optimal decision-making and can be updated more frequently.
 A brief introduction can be found in Chapter 4.5, and Chapter 8 provides relevant content on the issue of state selection.

 ## Question 5

+This question asks us to implement `PrioritizedSweepingValueIterationAgent` in `valueIterationAgents.py`.
+Which is an inheritance of `AsynchronousValueIterationAgent` (a grandson of `ValueIterationAgent` :p).

+This value iteration method will focus on states which are likely to change the policy.

+> 这种“优先扫描价值迭代”可能与Sutton & Barto书中章节8.4的“优先遍历”一致。

+Be careful, the data structure `util.Counter` is a "better dictionary", but it limits its value as integar.
+So we build `predecessors` as dictionary.

+Projects document has shown us the algorithm we should to implement, so read code for details.

+> Be careful for idention.

+Now we complete the `valueIterationAgents.py` file.